Digital transformation: Technology

 It does so by leveraging cutting-edge technologies to enhance predictive power and responsiveness.
 Technologies include the Internet of Things, big data analytics, artificial intelligence, simulation, additive manufacturing, blockchain, and digital twins.

 Organization

-Digital transformation embedded within the organizational culture empowers managers to take decisive actions, enables seamless collaboration among workers across diverse departments, and fortifies supply chains.
-Additionally, it empowers top management to respond swiftly and proactively, effectively reducing and mitigating adverse impacts.
+Digital transformation within organizational culture is associated with changes in management practices, collaboration across departments, and supply chains.
+It also relates to organizational responses to operational changes.

 People

-Effective communication within an organization is essential among departments and employees.
-Furthermore, possessing robust skills in communication, leadership, and strategy is imperative for overcoming any adverse effects of the challenges.
+Organizational communication involves coordination between departments and employees.
+Management skills in communication, leadership, and strategy are applied in organizational operations and in addressing challenges.

 Role of resources and capabilities

 According to the resource-based view theory, successful firms' resources should be valuable, rare, non-imitable, and non-substitutable in order for capabilities such as responsiveness, flexibility, or even agility to be developed.
 "A capability is a concept that refers to an organization's use of a set of resources to carry out its routine and strategic activities".

 The digital transformation capability (DTC) framework is a direct application of this theory, stating that resources can be either tangible, intangible or human.
 The tangible side of the DTC framework gathers physical assets like the organization's IT infrastructure, whereas the intangible side focuses on its digital transformation strategy, knowledge, and reputational capital.
 Human resources are broader and include technical skills, continuous training, leadership, and social skills.